Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-03/03-doc-structure/page-06.md

 <div class="divider-pg"></div>

-This is the basic layout of an HTML document.
+The following is the basic layout of an HTML document.

 <div class="code-heading">
   <span class="html">HTML</span>